electron/electron/docs/api/app.md

   [`NSUserActivity.activityType`][activity-type].
 * `userInfo` unknown - Contains app-specific state stored by the activity.

 Emitted when [Handoff][handoff] is about to be resumed on another device.
-If you need to update the state to be transferred, you should call `event.preventDefault()` immediately, construct a new `userInfo` dictionary and call `app.updateCurrentActiviy()` in a timely manner.
+If you need to update the state to be transferred, you should call `event.preventDefault()` immediately, construct a new `userInfo` dictionary and call `app.updateCurrentActivity()` in a timely manner.
 Otherwise, the operation will fail and `continue-activity-error` will be called.

 ### Event: 'new-window-for-tab' _macOS_